The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Theoretical framework

-Another innovative feature of ChPT is the possibility to construct electroweak currents, which account for the composite structure of the nucleons, by way of a perturbative expansion that is consistent with the derivation of the nuclear Hamiltonian, we have just discussed \cite{Park93,Pastore09,Kolling09,Baroni16b,Krebs17,Krebs20}.
+Another innovative feature of ChPT is the possibility of constructing electroweak currents, which account for the composite structure of the nucleons, by way of a perturbative expansion that is consistent with the derivation of the nuclear Hamiltonian we have just discussed \cite{Park93,Pastore09,Kolling09,Baroni16b,Krebs17,Krebs20}.

 This means that the one- and two-body matrix elements of the axial currents ${\mathbf J_A}$ are derived through a chiral expansion up to N$^3$LO, where the LECs appearing in their expression are consistent with those of the nuclear potential we have considered \cite{Entem02}.
 The details about the derivation of the axial currents within chiral effective theory can be found in Ref. \cite{Baroni16b}.